Trev241/bard/README.md

 ## List of available commands

 The bot's prefix is `?`.
-Some commands have aliases which have not been mentioned for the sake of brevity
+Some commands have aliases which have not been mentioned for the sake of brevity.
+Only some of the commands have been included.
+For a full list, do `?help` when the bot is up and running.

 1. `play <query>`
 2. `skip [count]`